 Just as the paddle, the right pickleball shoes are also very important for your game.
 You cannot just use any shoe when it comes to pickleball, as it can have serious consequences – particularly on your health and your comfort.

 So, why pay so much attention to the shoes?
 Well, pickleball is quite a fast sport that involves a lot of movement – including turns, twists, jumps, shuffling, and hops.
-Plus, there are a lot of lateral and side to side movements.
+Plus, there is a lot of lateral and side to side movements.
 Since ordinary shoes aren’t designed to withstand these kinds of movements, you may end up injuring your ankles, heels, or toes.

 While there are shoes designed for sports such as tennis or volleyball, there aren’t any shoes made for pickleball.
 However, most shoes for these mentioned games also have qualities that make them useful for pickleball.
 Proper cushioning and breathable materials are the first things you should look for in a pair of pickleball shoes.